-Our firm has also provided other services to the Trust in relation to audit-related services.
+Our firm has also provided other audit related services to the Trust, in relation to Trustee Reporting and Prospectus Reporting.
 Subject to certain restrictions, partners and employees of our firm may also deal with the Trust on normal terms within the ordinary course of trading activities of the business of the Trust.
-These matters have not impaired our independence as auditors of the Trust.
+These matters have not impaired our independence as auditor of the Trust.
 The firm has no other relationship with, or interest in, the Trust.